 To begin, a Jones Act attorney will review whether you meet the requirements to file a claim for compensation.
 Only sailors and seamen are covered by this federal law – not any other maritime workers.
 As a seaman, you must spend at least 30 percent of your time on a vessel or fleet in navigation, which means the boat or other vessel cannot be drydocked or placed out of commission.
 Also, as a seaman who works on a vessel or a fleet, your job must contribute to the function or mission of the vessel or fleet.

 If you meet these requirements, then you may be entitled to compensation under the Jones Act.
 To pursue this compensation, you must file a lawsuit and establish that your employer was in some way negligent or guilty of intentional misconduct.
 If you have evidence of your employer’s negligence, no matter how slight, you may be in the position to negotiate a settlement under the Jones Act.

-To learn more, call Law Offices of David I. Fuchs and schedule a free consultation with a Jones Act lawyer.
+To learn more, call David I. Fuchs, Injury & Accident Lawyer, P.A. and schedule a free consultation with a Jones Act lawyer.